kubernetes/website/content/en/docs/getting-started-guides/ubuntu/scaling.md

 {{% /capture %}}

 {{% capture steps %}}
-## Kubernetes masters

-The provided Kubernetes master nodes act as a control plane for the cluster.
+## Kubernetes control plane

-The deployment has been designed so that these nodes can be scaled independently of worker nodes to allow for more operational flexibility.
+The provided deployment has been designed so that the control plane can be scaled independently of nodes to allow for more operational flexibility.
-To scale a master node up, simply execute:
+To scale the control plane up, simply execute:

     juju add-unit kubernetes-master

-This will add another master node to the control plane.
+This will add another control-plane machine to the control plane.
 See the [building high-availability clusters](/docs/admin/high-availability) section of the documentation for more information.

-## Kubernetes workers
+## Kubernetes nodes

-The kubernetes-worker nodes are the load-bearing units of a Kubernetes cluster.
+The nodes are the load-bearing units of a Kubernetes cluster.

-By default pods are automatically spread throughout the kubernetes-worker units that you have deployed.
+By default pods are automatically spread throughout the node that you have deployed.

-To add more kubernetes-worker units to the cluster:
+To add more nodes to the cluster:

 ```
 juju add-unit kubernetes-worker